-Neither past nor present nominated beneficiaries have any rights under the policy of any sort while you are alive.
+No past or present nominated beneficiaries have any rights under the plan while you're alive.

 This includes rights

 - to obtain information, or - to give or withhold consent to any changes to your beneficiary choices and their shares, or - to any changes to the plan your cover is under.